JarvisTheJelly/DialogueTest/README.md

 to work out a good system for it all in my head but I think I'm just going to try something and fail faster.

+<h2>Update: 17 July 2015</h2>
+Basic Dialogue is added.
+It can take in inputs and create text boxes that are put into a list for the handler to go through.
+The game goes into a "DIALOGUE" state, which basically pauses the game until the player goes through all of the text.

 <h2>Do I want help?</h2>
 I guess some help would be kind of nice, but more of in the helping to format code, rather than someone writing a whole dialogue engine and rendering this